Chocolate

 Kalaya

-Chocolate was more than just a nice drink for the Mesoamericans.
-It was used for a multitude of purposes ranging from medicine to currency.
+Cacao was incredibly important to the Mesoamericans.
+First harvested in 1900 BCE, it was used for a multitude of purposes ranging from medicine to currency.
+Cacao and chocolate were essential to Mesoamerican life.

-Cacao was first harvested in 1900 BCE, leading to an enriched Mesoamerican culture.
+When cacao was first harvested in 1900 BCE, it lead to an enriched Mesoamerican culture.
 It was originally ground into a powder which was added to food, enhancing taste.
 Then, the Maya civilization decided to use cacao seeds as currency, using them to barter.
 They even considered cacao to be more important than gold.

 The Mesoamericans considered chocolate the "food of the gods".
 It was used in religious rituals by being offered to deities.
 Chocolate was eaten during weddings and funerals as well.
 It was even used in human sacrifices, helping the victim transition into the afterlife.